-Since both data privacy laws are primarily concerned with giving consumers greater insights into and control over who is collecting their data and why, they both require some kind of privacy notice or statement that explains an organization’s privacy practices in plain language.
-A common practice is to have this notice publicly available on your website.
+GDPR, like CCPA, requires a privacy notice that explains an organization’s privacy practices in plain language.
+A common practice is to have this privacy statement publicly available on your website.
 It must also give users the option to opt out of processing of personal data.

 - What type of data you collect from users, whether it’s contact information, payment information, demographic data, etc.